Cray-HPE/docs-csm/operations/iscsi_sbps/Managing_Selective_Node_Personalization.md

    ```

 1. Log out of the iSCSI session(s) associated with any target node that will not be part
    of `iscsi_worker` HSM group.
-For example, if `ncn-w004` is excluded from this HSM group
+For example, if `ncn-w004` is excluded from this HSM group,
    log out of the corresponding session:"

    Command: